RADIO BROADCASTING & JOURNALISM I Course No. 8640

 - Supporting and marketing a project

 Beginning Electronic MediaThis aspect of the program familiarizes students with the basics of electronic media, which they will build upon through parts of the program.
 Students practice using microphones and audio systems.
 They create commercials and audio clips that they present in class.
-This radio broadcasting course is a practical, hands-on course which gives students the opportunity to get their feet wet in electronic media and decide if they really want to pursue careers in the field.
+This radio broadcasting course is a practical, hands-on course that gives students the opportunity to get their feet wet in electronic media and decide if they really want to pursue careers in the field.

 Students become familiar with radio equipment and its practical uses.
 They edit and produce clips using microphones and audio consoles.
 In the second year class, students operate alert systems equipment used to communicate with the FCC.
-This is a hands-on through which candidates have access to radio equipment for class assignments.
+This is hands-on through which candidates have access to radio equipment for class assignments.

 Students have the opportunity to practice proper diction and pronunciation, examining how different styles convey a different feel.
 In addition to honing their radio personalities and professionalism, candidates examine how, especially in sports and politics, listeners will expect a certain station to have a specific slant.
 Students also begin planning radio shows, complete with station events, air breaks, commercials and music.